johnbaums/jagstools/README.md

 jagstools
 =========

-R functions to filter rjags object summaries.
+R functions for filtering and conversion of rjags and mcmc.list object summaries.